-The Grout Museum District's "Museum School" is an innovative program that invites local third grade students to attend "school" at the Grout Museum District for one week.
-The program is aligned to the Iowa Core.
+The Grout Museum District's "Museum School" is an innovative program that invites local third grade students to attend "school" at the Grout Museum District for four days.
+The program is the only one of its kind in the state and is aligned to the Iowa Core.

 Museum School Resources